All Products

 </dependency>

-2. Configure the following parameters to read data from and write data to the OSS object.
+2. To read data from and write data to an OSS file in MapReduce, you must configure the following parameters.

 Important